Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

 - Localization configurable, commands are clickable
 - **Battle Modes**
   - Global functionality
-    - Endless amount of arenas
+    - No limitation on arena count
     - Custom kits per arena
       - Adds item lore to kits to easily identify possibly extracted items from a badly secured arena
       - Can toggle inventory store to disk, to prevent any inventory data loss from ever ocurring
         - Command */hmb openinventory [filename]* allows retrieval of said items by file name
-          - Add -r flag to automatically restore while player is online
+          - Add -r flag to automatically restore while the player is online
         - Automatically cleaning up old files
-      - Must assign kit first to activate arena, empty kit can be set via */hmb setkit mode arenaname -e*
+      - Must assign kit first to activate an arena, empty kit can be set via */hmb setkit mode arenaname -e*
     - Recovers players completely after fight (position, health/status, inventory if kit was used, potion effects)
       - Sets gamemode to adventure during fight
       - If a player has received non battle drops during battle, the items will be removed during battle and restored after
-    - Allows damage dealing even if hit is being cancelled by other plugins, for example due to fighting a clan member
+    - Allows damage dealing even if a hit has been cancelled by other plugins, for example due to fighting a clan member
     - Prevents teleporting into arenas via teleport delay glitches (Essentials */tpa*)
-      - Prevents teleport of tameable mobs, such as wolves, into arenas
+      - Prevents teleportation of tameable mobs, such as wolves, into arenas
     - Games can be force ended with */hmb forceend*
     - Configurable custom permissions, that will be added during arena stay (useful for bypasses for other plugins)
       - Individual permissions per battle mode